Spamdexing: Hidden or invisible text

 Unrelated hidden text is disguised by making it the same color as the background, using a tiny font size, or hiding it within HTML code such as "no frame" sections, alt attributes, zero-sized DIVs, and "no script" sections.
 People manually screening red-flagged websites for a search-engine company might temporarily or permanently block an entire website for having invisible text on some of its pages.
 However, hidden text is not always spamdexing: it can also be used to enhance accessibility.

 Meta-tag stuffing

 This involves repeating keywords in the meta tags, and using meta keywords that are unrelated to the site's content.
-This tactic has been ineffective since 2005.
+This tactic has been ineffective.
+Google declared that it doesn't use the keywords meta tag in its online search ranking in September 2009.

 Doorway pages

 "Gateway" or doorway pages are low-quality web pages created with very little content, which are instead stuffed with very similar keywords and phrases.
 They are designed to rank highly within the search results, but serve no purpose to visitors looking for information.
 A doorway page will generally have "click here to enter" on the page; autoforwarding can also be used for this purpose.
 In 2006, Google ousted vehicle manufacturer BMW for using "doorway pages" to the company's German site, BMW.de.
+Google announced that they will inflict a penalty on doorway tactics.